rezamarzban/reinstall/other/README.md

 ```

-To reactivate Live Alpine at next boot, run:
+Each time, To reactivate Live Alpine (Rescue System) at next boot, run:

 ```
 ./reactivate.sh

 ```

-Then SSH to your server with:
+Then reboot and SSH to your server with:

 Username: `root`